 In situations where one or both parents’ material circumstances have changed, it may no longer be beneficial to the family to follow the original child support orders.
 For example, if the non-custodial parent and child support payor loses his or her job or is demoted, it would be a financial strain to continue to pay the same amount in child support.

 The payor can seek a modification through the court to have the amount of child support changed during times of economic hardship.
 Similarly, if the child support payor gets a new job or receives a raise, the recipient of child support also can request a modification in an effort to have the child support raised to reflect the new income.
+Speak with a family law attorney for additional information.

 The most important thing you can do when your child custody or child support orders need to be modified is to contact a skilled family lawyer for assistance.
 At the Law Office of Mark Haefner, we understand the challenges presented to daily life after a divorce.
 We know that in many cases, modifying a child support or child custody order is necessary for the benefit of the family.
 We can help you properly apply for a modification and can guide you through the legal process to ensure that you receive the most favorable result possible with your case.